 \section{Graphs admitting parallel $2$-stable traces}

-The first mathematical model, which was introduced in~\cite{kl-2013}, stated that a polyhedral graph $P$ can be realized by interlocking pairs of polypeptide chains if its corresponding graph $G(P)$ contains a $2$-stable trace.
+The first mathematical model for the biotechnological procedure from~\cite{gr-2013}, introduced in~\cite{kl-2013}, stated that a polyhedral graph $P$ can be realized by interlocking pairs of polypeptide chains if its corresponding graph $G(P)$ contains a $2$-stable trace.
 Two important deficiencies of this model were later found in~\cite{fi-2013}: $(i)$ it does not account for vertices of degree $\le 2$, and $(ii)$ it does not successfully model vertices of degree $\ge 6$ (because a polyhedron could split into two parts in a vertex of degree $\ge 6$, as can be seen at Fig.~\ref{fig:repetition} and therefore the structure would not be stable).
-Since until now, a construction of a polyhedron whose graph of polyhedron would have such properties, has not yet been tried, we first study parallel $2$-stable traces in this section.
+Since until now, a construction of a polyhedron whose graph would have such properties, has not yet been attempted, we first study parallel $2$-stable traces in this section.

 To make the arguments in this section more transparent, we explain how the reader can graphically imagine $1$-repetitions and $2$-repetitions in double traces.
-We can say that a double trace contains an $1$-repetition if it has an immediate succession of an edge $e$ by its parallel copy.
-If $v$ is a vertex of a graph $G$ with a double trace $W$ and $u$ and $w$ are two different neighbors of $v$, then we can say that $W$ contains a $2$-repetition (through) $v$ if the vertex sequence $u\rightarrow v\rightarrow w$ appears twice in $W$ in any direction ($u\rightarrow v\rightarrow w$ or $w\rightarrow v\rightarrow u$), see Fig.~\ref{fig:stable}.
+We say that a double trace contains a $1$-repetition if it has an immediate succession of an edge $e$ by its antiparallel copy.
+If $v$ is a vertex of a graph $G$ with a double trace $W$ and $u$ and $w$ are two different neighbors of $v$, then we can say that $W$ contains a $2$-repetition (through) $v$ if the vertex sequence $u\rightarrow v\rightarrow w$ appears twice in $W$ in any direction ($u\rightarrow v\rightarrow w$ or $w\rightarrow v\rightarrow u$), see Fig.~\ref{fig:repetition}.

-We will need the result of next lemma in the proof of Theorem~\ref{thm:parallel}.
+We will need the next lemma in the proof of Theorem~\ref{thm:parallel}.